Let the action begin: Mighty India face low on confidence South Africa

-Virat Kohli will embark on the most defining journey of his international career, carrying the hopes of more than a billion when he leads India against a struggling South Africa in their World Cup opener here Wednesday.
+Virat Kohli will embark on the most defining journey of his international career, carrying the hopes of more than a billion when he leads India against an injury-hit South Africa in their World Cup opener here Wednesday.

 Kohli is one of the best batsmen of this era but this edition of the World Cup will define his legacy as a leader, an aspect on which the jury is still out despite some heady achievements in the Test arena.